Sean Baker (American football): Cleveland Browns

 On January 5, 2016, Baker signed a reserve/futures contract with the Cleveland Browns.
 His contract was for 1-year and $525,000.
 On August 29, 2016, Baker was waived by the Browns.

 Coaching career

 Baker was hired by Youngstown State as a defensive quality control coach in 2017.
 He was promoted to special teams coordinator and outside linebackers coach by 2020.

 Baker was hired by the Houston Texans as their assistant special teams coordinator on March 10, 2021.
+In 2024, he became a defensive assistant.